IMMM-SFA/metarepo/_sources/index.rst.txt

 your metarepo is public and up to date with your current results.
 If your experiment or results change at any time, update your metarepo and create a new release.
-It is important to version and release your meta-repository due to changes that may occur during the publication review process.
+It is important to version and release your metarepo due to changes that may occur during the publication review process.
 If you do not know how to conduct a release on GitHub when linked with Zenodo, please contact `Chris Vernon <mailto:chris.vernon@pnnl.gov>`_ to get set up.